 3. Xenoblade Chronicles X

-For the U.S. release, Nintendo not only increased the character’s age to 15, but also added more fabric to her outfit so it reveals less skin (and less under-boob).
+The Japanese version of the Wii U role-playing game Xenoblade Chronicles X pushed things past our comfort zone by dressing one of its 13-year-old characters in clothing that is far too risque.
+For the U.S. release, Nintendo not only increased the character’s age to 15, but also added more fabric to her outfit so it reveals less skin.

 4. Criminal Girls: Invite Only